ssfsx17/sky-islands/core.md

   - Unarmored (natural armor is already factored into Physical Armor stat)
 - Flying IV
 - Homing Lasers - 10 energy - Ranged magical technique with halved Magical Power but doubled Magical Accuracy.
 This technique has 2 lasers, plus one laser for every 10th Power Level.
 For example, at Power Level 25, this technique has 4 lasers.
 Each laser can be aimed at a different target, or the same target, or any mixture.
 If lasers are combined to aim at one target, then they become a single laser with more Magical Power.
+- Berserk Lasers - 60 energy - Magical technique that targets all enemies in the current battle.
+This includes large-scale battles with thousands of combatants on each side.
+Uses magical stats and is opposed by magical stats.

+### Bear

+Species of bears who were, for whatever reason, not granted the ability to speak by your Island.

+- Animal
+- Maximum Health = 30 + (Power Level * 4)
+- Maximum Energy = 10 + Power Level
+- Physical Accuracy = 20 + (Power Level * 2)
+  - Barehanded = 20 + (Power Level * 3)
+- Physical Evasion = 10 + Power Level
+  - Unarmored = 10 + (Power Level * 2)
+- Physical Power = 20 + (Power Level * 2)
+  - Barehanded = 20 + (Power Level * 3.5)
+- Physical Armor = 20 + (Power Level * 2)
+- Magical Accuracy = 10 + Power Level
+- Magical Evasion = 10 + Power Level
+- Magical Power = 10 + Power Level
+- Magical Armor = 20 + (Power Level * 2)
+- Gear:
+  - Barehanded
+  - Unarmored
+- Iron Fist IV
+- Swimming I
+- Bear Maul - 10 energy - Grapple action that is immediately followed up by a barehanded attack.

 ### Birdhorse

-Strong emu-shaped birds who are large enough to be ridden.
+Birdhorses are emu-shaped birds who are large and strong enough to be ridden while still being able to run and fly.
 Their legs and necks are considerably thicker than most other emu-shaped birds.
 They like running and flying freely across open areas, and dislike cramped spaces.
+They are colored according to their elemental specializations, which are fully random and seem to have no influence from their parents.

 - Animal
 - Maximum Health = 30 + (Power Level * 4)